SallyMuhamedAli/IRIS/README.md

- This is a great project using the famous Iris flower data to analyze the types of diseases it faces.
+ This is a project using the famous Iris flower data to analyze the types of diseases it faces.
 Let's review the main steps have taken in this project:
  -[ Environment Setup](#EnvironmentSetup)
  -[Data Loading and Analysis](#DataLoadingandAnalysis) -[Model Building](#ModelBuilding)